sailfish009/openstructure/modules/mol/base/doc/editors.rst

      :param atom: must be a valid atom handle
      :type  atom: :class:`ost.mol.AtomHandle`
      :param pos: The new untransformed position
      :type  pos: :class:`~ost.geom.Vec3`

+  .. method:: SetAtomOriginalPos(atom_list, pos_list)

+     Set the original (untransformed) position of the atoms in the given list.
+This method will also update the transformed position by applying the entity transform to the original pos.

+     :param atom_list: must be a valid atom handle list
+     :type  atom_list: :class:`ost.mol.AtomHandleList`
+     :param pos_list: a list of double having a length of 3*atom_list.size()
+     :type  pos_list: list

+  .. method:: SetAtomOriginalPos(atom_list, pos_list)

+     Set the original (untransformed) position of the atoms in the given list.
+This method will also update the transformed position by applying the entity transform to the original pos.

+     :param atom_list: must be a valid atom handle list
+     :type  atom_list: :class:`ost.mol.AtomHandleList`
+     :param pos_list: a numpy array of floats having a length of 3*atom_list.size()
+     :type  pos_list: numpy array

+  .. method:: SetAtomTransformedPos(atom, pos)

+     Set the (transformed) position of atom.
+This method will also update the original position of the atom by applying the inverse of the entity transform.

+     :param atom: must be a valid atom handle
+     :type  atom: :class:`ost.mol.AtomHandle`
+     :param pos: The new position
+     :type  pos: :class:`~ost.geom.Vec3`

+  .. method:: SetAtomTransformedPos(atom_list, pos_list)

+     Set the (transformed) position of atom.
+This method will also update the original position of the atom by applying the inverse of the entity transform.

+     :param atom_list: must be a valid atom handle list
+     :type  atom_list: :class:`ost.mol.AtomHandleList`
+     :param pos_list: a numpy array of floats having a length of 3*atom_list.size()
+     :type  pos_list: numpy array

+  .. method:: SetAtomTransformedPos(atom_list, pos_list)

+     Set the (transformed) position of atom.
+This method will also update the original position of the atom by applying the inverse of the entity transform.

+     :param atom_list: must be a valid atom handle list
+     :type  atom_list: :class:`ost.mol.AtomHandleList`
+     :param pos_list: a list of double having a length of 3*atom_list.size()
+     :type  pos_list: list

 Editor for the Internal Coordinate System
 --------------------------------------------------------------------------------